 Table 2.
 Setup Parameters

-The torque balance on yield Eq.
-(1.2) and the torque balance on yield Eq.
+The torque balance on yields Eq.
+(1.2) and the torque balance on yields Eq.
 (1.3).

 On rearranging Eq.
 (1.3) to obtain an expression for and substituting it in Eq.
 (1.2), the equations of motion (EOM) for the rotary flexible link system can be obtained as

-where is the damping ratio and is the natural frequency.
+where is the damping ratio, and is the natural frequency.
 Equating this to the characteristic polynomial (denominator) in Eq.
 (1.7) yields

-where represents the moment of inertia of the link about the pivot.
+where is the mass moment of inertia of the link about the pivot.
 This can be calculated approximately by considering the link as a rod rotating about a pivot at one edge .
 Equations (1.8) and (1.9) can be used to determine the stiffness and damping of the flexible link once the natural frequency and damping ratio are known.

 where is the peak of the first oscillation and is the peak of the nth oscillation.
 Note that , as this is a decaying response (positive damping).